roei-tov/distance-oracle-experiment/README.md

 2. To save RAM: distance matrix is represented by triangle matrix of unsigned short or unsigned int arrays.
 3. All datasets with N nodes that are assumed to form the following numeric node ID sequence: {0, 1, 2,...,N-1}.
 If this assumption doesn't hold, code relabaled nodes adequately.
 4. If the graph of a dataset is not connected, the largest connected component is considered for the experitment.
-5. Step 2 is done by workers to utilize multi-core.
+5. Step 2 is done by workers to utilize multi-core CPU.
-6. Optionally save distance matrix in Mongo DB.
+6. As an intermediate step distance matrix is saved into DB (Mongo DB) - this part is optional.

 ## Datasets